 Early Origins of the Cleevelind family

 Important Dates for the Cleevelind family

 This web page shows only a small excerpt of our Cleevelind research.
-Another 207 words (15 lines of text) covering the years 1379, 1575, 1613, 1658, 1613, 1658, 1632, 1645, 1651 and 1717 are included under the topic Early Cleevelind History in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) covering the years 1575, 1613, 1658, 1613, 1658, 1632, 1645, 1651 and 1717 are included under the topic Early Cleevelind History in all our PDF Extended History products and printed products wherever possible.

 Cleevelind Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Cleevelind has appeared include Cleveland, Cleaveland, Clyveland and others.

 Early Notables of the Cleevelind family (pre 1700)

 Distinguished members of the family include John Cleveland (1613-1658), an English poet, graduated Christ's College, Cambridge in 1632, opposed the election of Oliver Cromwell as member for Cambridge in the Long Parliament, and lost his college post as a result in 1645.
 His name is properly spelt Cleiveland, from the former residence of the family in Yorkshire.

 Another 60 words (4 lines of text) are included under the topic Early Cleevelind Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cleevelind family

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Cleevelind arrived in North America very early: Moses Cleveland, born in Suffolk, England, who settled in Massachusetts in 1640.